lavanet/docs/docs/provider/provider-setup.md

 Try to wait for a block_time (current=30s) and then run the command again

 #### How do I make changes?
-it is possible for a provider to make changes in his on chain stake entry at any time, it is possible to do so by sending the same stake-provider tx we have used when first joining the network with the updated parameters it is also possible to use a convenience cli command wrapping it:
+It is possible for a provider to make changes in his on chain stake entry at any time, it is possible to do so by sending the same stake-provider tx we have used when first joining the network with the updated parameters.

+It is also possible to use a convenience cli command wrapping it:

 ```bash
 lavad tx pairing modify-provider {SpecID} --from {WALLET}